kunle123-ui/kunle/Testnet:-Public.md

 # Accounts on Testnet

-## I Have a Key in the Testnet Genesis Block

 You're golden, before you begin first you'll need your account name and EOS public key handy.

 - Discover your account name